drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-04/exercise.md

 }
 ```

-We also exposed a [type alias](https://doc.rust-lang.org/reference/items/type-aliases.html) for the metadata extension that like this:
+We also exposed a [type alias](https://doc.rust-lang.org/reference/items/type-aliases.html) for the metadata extension that looks like this:

 ```rs
 pub type Extension = Option<Metadata>;